radiantlogicinc/iddm-connector-sdk-documentation/UserGuide.md

 The exact object type injected by IDDM depends on the properties requested. ([See the Property Sets section later in this guide](#Property-Sets) or `InjectableProperties` Javadoc for details.)
 The `@Property` annotation can be applied to only constructor parameters appearing in `@ManagedComponent` and `@CustomConnector` annotated classes.

+> [!IMPORTANT]
+> Property names injected by `CUSTOM_DATASOURCE_PROPERTIES` are normalized differently by IDDM based on the operation being performed.
+Developers are strongly encouraged to use snake case ("admin_password") or kebab case ("admin-password") for all connector configuration property names.

 ## Dependency Injection With @ManagedComponent